DavidFirth/blog/docs/_posts/2018-03-15-uss-proposals-tail-wagging-the-dog.md

 * salary under £55.55k would lose the defined benefit (that's the 19/75 part) and the 1% "match", and in its place would get 21.25% as defined contribution.
 The sum of these parts is the computed loss _r2_.
 * salary over £55.55k would _gain_ the difference between potential 13% employer contribution and the proposed new rate of 13.25% (that's the negative value _r3_ in the code).

 * * *

+**Update, 16 March:** There's now a follow-up post to this one, which gives more detail on how (mathematically) to achieve a fairer sharing-out of _whatever_ level of USS member pain might ultimately be deemed necessary.
+See [Simple maths of a fairer USS deal](/blog/2018/03/16/simple-maths-of-a-fairer-uss-deal/) (but ideally only _after_ reading the necessary background, above!).

+* * *

 © David Firth, March 2018

 **To cite this entry:**
 Firth, D (2018).
 USS proposals: Tail wagging the dog?
-Weblog entry at URL [https://DavidFirth.github.io/blog/2018/03/15/uss-proposals-tail-wagging-the-dog/](/2018/03/15/uss-proposals-tail-wagging-the-dog/)
+Weblog entry at URL [https://DavidFirth.github.io/blog/2018/03/15/uss-proposals-tail-wagging-the-dog/](/blog/2018/03/15/uss-proposals-tail-wagging-the-dog/)